Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 • granulation.

-Manufacturing processes vary depending on the composition or type plastic.
+Production processes vary depending on composition or type plastic.

-1. Automatic plastic sorting or manual sorting to eliminate all contaminants from the plastic waste stream.
+1. Automatic or manual plastic sorting to eliminate all contaminants from the plastic waste stream.

-2. Melting the plastic directly into a new shape or grinding it into flakes, then melting it before final processing into pellets.
+2. Melting plastic directly into a new shape or grinding into flakes, then melting before final processing into pellets.

 For recycling plastic bags the following equipment is involved: